viptela1

 Diagram: When considering what is BGP protocol in networking

 Two business units, for example, HR, represented by a router on the left, and the Sales department, represented by a router on the right.
 The middle networks form a private WAN, used simply as transit.
 However, the business has decided that these networks should be treated differently and have different traffic paths.
-For example, HR must pass through the top section of routers, and Sales must pass through the bottom half of routers.
-With an Interior Gateway Protocol ( IGP ), such as OSPF, traffic engineering can be accomplished by manipulating the cost of the links to influence the traffic path.

 However, the metrics on the links must be managed on a per-destination basis.
 If you have to configure individual links per destination, it will become almost impossible to do with a link-state IGP.
 If BGP is used, this logic can be encoded using Local Preference or Multiple Exit Discriminator.
 Local preference is used for a single AS design, and MED is used for multiple AS.
-Local preference is local and does not traverse multiple AS.
+Local preference is local and does not traverse various AS.

 Summary: What is BGP Protocol in Networking